Drug and Alcohol Rehab Mansfield

 The Social Impact

-At Cassiobury Court, we’re proud of our rehab centres and the high-quality treatment programmes that we offer.
+At Cassiobury Court, we’re proud of our alcohol and drug rehab centre and the high-quality treatment programmes that we offer.
 Our focus is to help as many patients as possible and to provide the most comfortable rehab service that we can.

 Years of research, experience and case study analysis has helped us design effective addiction treatment services.
-We believe that we offer people the best solution to overcome their addiction.
-Peaceful gardens, social areas and world-class accommodation all help you settle into your new residential home.
+We believe that we offer people the best solution to overcome their drug and alcohol addiction.
+Peaceful gardens, social areas and world-class accommodations all help you settle into your new residential home.

 Your unique treatment programme, carefully designed after intense analysis and discussion, will see you take part in workshops, group therapy sessions and exercise routines.
 You’ll enjoy a balanced and healthy diet, and you’ll be able to spend time with former addicts.